 All visit expenses — including travel, lodging, and on-campus meals — will be covered for students selected to participate in CHOPs.

 Timeline for application and participant selection

-Applications are accepted until early summer 2022 for participation in the in-person event.
+Applications are accepted until June 24th, 2022 for participation in the in-person event.
 The CHOPS 2022 event will be held October 20th-23rd, 2022.
 Applicants selected to participate will be notified by email.

 CHOPS participants and applicants also receive an application fee waiver for the UW-Madison Graduate School online application.